PaddlePaddle/PaddleRS/docs/dev/docstring_en.md

 Provide as many examples as possible for various usage scenarios of the function or class, and give the expected results of executing the code in the comments.

-Requirement: The user copies the sample code to the script to run.
-Note the need to add the necessary `import`.
+Requirement: Users can run the script by copying the sample code.
+Note that the necessary `import` statements need to be added.

 Single example: